DCC-Lab/PyTissueOptics/README.md

 To launch a simple simulation, follow these steps.
 1. Import the `pytissueoptics` module
 2. Define the following objects:
     - `scene`: a `RayScatteringScene` object, which defines the scene and the optical properties of the media.
 This objects takes in a list of `Solid` as its argument.
-These `Solid` will have a `Materials` and a positions.
+These `Solid` will have a `ScatteringMaterial` and a position.
 This is clear in the example code below.
-    - `source`: a `Source` object, which defines the source of light
+    - `source`: a `Source` object, which defines the source of photons
     - `logger`: a `Logger` object, which logs the simulation progress
     - `stats`: a `Stats` object, which computes the statistics of the simulation and displays the results
-3. launch the simulation with `source.propagate` in your `scene`.
+3. propagate the photons in your `scene` with `source.propagate`.
 4. display the results by calling the appropriate method from your `stats` object.

+Here's what it might look like:
 ```python
 from pytissueoptics import *